Davey-Dev/strap_arc_tools/README.md

 strap_arc_tools is a set of tools designed to simplify the process of extracting and injecting the `strap.arc` file from Wii Sports' `main.dol` file.

-Only requirement is to put the executable(s) in the same directory as your `main.dol`.
+Only requirement is to put the executable(s) in the same directory as your `main.dol` file.

-Also note that by default, these tools DO decompress and compress the Yaz0 format.

-If you plan on using Wexos Toolkit to modify the arc file, you should use the `no_decompress` and `no_compress` flags as that program handles decompression and compression.

-If you plan on using SZS Explorer from CTools, you should not use these flags.

 ## Extracting